Terrence Stubbs

-High School Years
+Early life

-Stubbs attended Oscar F. Smith High School in Chesapeake, Virginia and was a student and a letterman in football.
+Stubbs attended Oscar F. Smith High School in Chesapeake, Virginia, and was a student and a letterman in football.
 In football, he won All-City and an All-District honors as a wide receiver.

-College years
+College career

 Stubbs attended Temple University, and was a good student and a letterman in football.
 In football, he finished his career with 65 receptions for 893 yards (13.74 yards per rec. avg.) and two touchdowns.